open-sdg/open-sdg/docs/configuration.md

 This optional setting creates a [ShareThis](https://sharethis.com/platform/share-buttons/) widget along the left side of every page.
 It should be the [property id](https://sharethis.com/support/faq/how-do-i-find-my-property-id/) for your ShareThis account.
 For more information about this, see the [sharing](https://open-sdg.readthedocs.io/en/latest/social-media-sharing/) page.

+### contrast_type: long

+This optional setting allows you to change the type of contrast button your site uses.
+By default there are two buttons containing 'A'.
+If you use this option one single button will be displayed with the text 'High contrast' / 'Default contrast', depending on which mode of contrast is active.

 ## Examples

 To see many of these options in action, the [site starter repository](https://github.com/open-sdg/open-sdg-site-starter) contains an [example config file](https://github.com/open-sdg/open-sdg-site-starter/blob/develop/_config.yml).